Mullen: Nuclear war with NK closer than ever

 - Sen. Lindsey Graham echoed Mullen's warning about the possibility of war with North Korea

-Washington (CNN)The United States is "closer to a nuclear war with North Korea" than ever before, Adm.
+Washington (CNN)The United States is "closer to a nuclear war with North Korea" than ever, Adm.
 Mike Mullen, a former chairman of the Joint Chiefs of Staff, said Sunday, adding that he does not "see the opportunities to solve this diplomatically at this particular point."

 In an interview on ABC's "This Week," Mullen warned that President Donald Trump's provocative rhetoric aimed at North Korean leader Kim Jong Un likely indicates he would prefer to take a more aggressive approach to countering the rogue regime's rapidly evolving nuclear weapons program.